 - Making Decisions.
 Making decisions in a business managed by partners is like trying to make decisions in a committee, nothing gets done.
 In fact, it can often stalemate a company which results in business failure.
 Therefore, you need to establish a decision-making process in advance so your business operations can move along smoothly.
 There needs to be a captain of your ship.

 - The Death of a Partner.
 What happens if one partner is deceased or wants to leave the partnership?
 To manage these situations you need a buy/sell agreement.
 This establishes a method by which the partnership interest can be valued and the interest purchased either by the partnership or individual partners.

 - Resolving Disputes.
 What happens if you and your partners reach a point where you can’t agree?
 Do you head to court?
 Well, only if you want to spend a lot of time and money.
-My recommendation is to include a mediation clause in your partnership agreement which will provide a procedure by which you can resolve major conflicts.
+My recommendation is to include a mediation clause in your partnership agreement that will provide a procedure by which you can resolve major conflicts.

 As I noted earlier, these are some of the key elements which a partnership agreement should include.
-You and your partner(s) should schedule time to talk about these issues, but it is best to go to a legal professional who can draft the agreement for you.
-An attorney can help advise you about all the necessary elements or a partnership agreement so you can manage, protect and grow your business venture.
+You and your partner(s) should schedule a time to talk about these issues, but it is best to go to a legal professional who can draft the agreement for you.
+An attorney can help advise you about all the necessary elements of a partnership agreement so you can manage, protect and grow your business venture.